Supplier performance management for government non-residential building projects

 Infractions

 An infraction happens when a supplier fails to meet one or more of our prescribed critical requirements.
 Initially such matters are handled by the project manager through the terms and conditions of the contract.
-Serious infractions will be submitted to the Supplier Demerit Committee, which will consider whether a demerit should be applied.
+Serious infractions will be submitted to the Demerit Committee, which will consider whether a demerit should be applied.

 Infractions are: